sealingtech/EDCOP-TOOLS/elasticsearch/README.md

 ## Image Repository

-By default, images are pulled from *edcop-master:5000* which is presumed to be hosted on the master node.
+By default, Elasticsearch is pulled from Elastic's official repository and the Curator is pulled from a customized image hosted on Docker's hub.
 If you're changing these values, make sure you include the full repository name.

 ```
 images: